santhoshtr/website/content/blog/2023-07-21-wiki-qa-exploration.md

 Answer:
 ```

-For LLM, I used the llama-cpp optimied Orca Mini 3 Billion param model(orca-mini-3b.ggmlv3.q4_0.bin) along with llama-cpp-python library so that I can run it on CPUs.
+For LLM, I used the [llama-cpp](https://github.com/ggerganov/llama.cpp) optimized Orca Mini 3 Billion param model(orca-mini-3b.ggmlv3.q4_0.bin) along with [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) library so that I can run it on CPUs.
 Since we are not using any "knowledge" from the LLM, but just asking it to articulate an answer from the given context, any LLM that can do reasonable instruction prompting should work.

 ## Source code